FASP-QAT/qat-documentation/docs/user/11-forecasting-module-forecasting.md

 ## A. Consumption Forecasts

 Consumption-based forecasts, which are based on historical consumption data are most useful in mature, stable programs that have a full supply of planning units and reliable data.
 This method can be the most reliable predictor of future consumption if the future use is predicted to be very similar to the past.
-Thus, a user must be able to extrapolate historical data (ideally, 24+ months of monthly actual consumption data is available) and the data must be a series of data over time (i.e. actual <u>adjusted monthly</u> consumption).
+Thus, a user must be able to extrapolate historical data (ideally, 24+ months of monthly actual consumption data is available) and the data must be a series of data over time (i.e. actual **adjusted monthly** consumption).

 There are four basic components for a consumption forecast: